Last updated on January 9, 2025

 Ah yes, a debate as old as time, assuming time started when Commander 2013 printed Primal Vigor.
 That marked the second coming of Doubling Season… or did it?

-It’s impossible to mention one of these enchantments without including the other in the same conversation, but which one truly deserves the title of “Best 5-mana Green Token/Counter Doubler?”
+It’s impossible to mention one of these enchantments without including the other in the same conversation, but which one truly deserves the title of “Best 5-mana Green Token/Counter Doubler”?
+Which one is the better green enchantment?
 The answer’s somewhat obvious, but there’s still a lot to unpack between these two cards.
 Let’s settle this.

 Primal Vigor vs. Doubling Season

-The abilities on Primal Vigor and Doubling Season can be boiled down to two simple effects: double counters, and double tokens.
+The abilities on Primal Vigor and Doubling Season boil down to two simple effects: double counters, and double tokens.
 If you left it at that, they’d be nearly identical, but there are key differences beneath the surface.

 Does Primal Vigor Affect Opponents?

 Primal Vigor affects all players, you and your opponents.
-When all is said and done, this is the main reason I’ll be advocating for Doubling Season over Primal Vigor at nearly every juncture.
+When all is said and done, this is the main reason I advocate for Doubling Season over Primal Vigor at nearly every juncture.

-Obviously if you’re the one putting Primal Vigor in your deck, you should have good ways to use it, but every deck creates tokens now, and most decks have incidental +1/+1 counter effects floating around.
-This is a 5-mana enchantment we’re talking about.
-You can’t afford to be the one spending a turn to cast this spell only to have your opponents be the first ones who take advantage of it, and possibly even blow it up before it gets back to your turn to actually get a benefit from it.
+If you’re the one putting Primal Vigor in your deck, you should have good ways to use it, but every deck creates tokens now, and most decks have incidental +1/+1 counter effects floating around.
+This is a 5-mana enchantment after all.
+You can’t afford to spend a turn to cast this spell only to have your opponents be the first to take advantage of it, and possibly even blow up the enchantment before it gets back to your turn.

 Imagine the scenario where you cast Primal Vigor and pass the turn.
-An opponent casts Dockside Extortionist (still legal for some reason) and makes double Treasure tokens off your card, and proceeds to win the game with some combo loop.
-Or an opponent’s commander is Rhys the Redeemed and you just incidentally doubled their token generation.
-These are unacceptable situations that aren’t that unlikely to happen, and don’t happen at all with Doubling Season.
+An opponent casts Unexpected Windfall and makes double treasure tokens off your card, and proceeds to win the game with some combo loop.
+Or an opponent’s commander is Rhys the Redeemed, and you just incidentally doubled their token generation.
+These are unacceptable and very possible situations, and you can avoid them with Doubling Season.

 Example Combos

-Doubling effects lend themselves to combos quite easily, with the following being some of the more common combos with Primal Vigor and Doubling Season.
+Doubling effects lend themselves to combos quite easily.
+The following are common combos with Primal Vigor and Doubling Season.

 Ashnod's Altar + Slimefoot, the Stowaway or Ghave, Guru of Spores